Base milestones on objective evaluation of working systems.

 - Wrap up by summarizing progress, feedback, and action items

-Below are some tips for a successful system demo:
+Here are a few tips to keep in mind for a successful demo:

 - Timebox the demo to one hour.
 A short timebox is critical to keep the continuous, biweekly involvement of key stakeholders.
 It also illustrates team professionalism and system readiness.

-- Share demo responsibilities among the team leads and Product Owners who have new features to demo.
+- Share demo responsibilities among the team leads, Product Owners, and even team members who have new features to demo

 - Demo using the staging environment